First Steps

 Pat Lawlor – President, PEN NZ 1948-1949

 The New Zealand Society of Authors Te Puni Kaituhi o Aotearoa (PEN NZ Inc.) was established in 1934 as the New Zealand PEN Centre and remains to this day the principal organisation for New Zealand authors.
-The New Zealand Society of Authors Te Puni Kaituhi o Aotearoa (PEN NZ Inc.) is a membership-based arts organisation, representing over 1,730 writers nationally through our five regions, eight branches, and many hubs.
+The New Zealand Society of Authors Te Puni Kaituhi o Aotearoa (PEN NZ Inc.) is an arts organisation that supports all writers and writing in Aotearoa, and currently has over 1,800 members nationally through its eight branches and many hubs.
+All writers are welcome and have access to NZSA’s educational and professional development programmes, and benefit from its advocacy for writers across the sector, whether members or not.

 NZ PEN’s first important step was in 1944 when it made representations to the government for the setting up of a State Literary Fund to help writers undertake “belles letters, poetry or prose”.
 PEN’s persistent campaign saw the government agree to the establishment of a fund in 1946.
 PEN had three representatives on the State Literary Fund Advisory Committee, which supported many writers whose work might not otherwise have survived.
 It often helped in the publication of manuscripts and eventually began supporting literary fellowships at New Zealand’s universities.